Climate ▸Forecast ▸April ▸May ▸

-Climate and Average Weather in Venezuela
+Climate and Weather of Venezuela

 Due to its location just above the equator and the many elevation changes, Venezuela experiences a mix of different climate types, ranging from a tropical rainforest climate in the northeast to desert and maritime climates in the southwest.
 Mountainous areas are significantly cooler.

-Please select the city below you wish to travel to, or the one closest to your destination.
-Each selected city will show you the following graphs:
+Please select the city you plan to visit, or one closest to your destination.
+For each selected city, you will see the following graphs:

 1. Yearly average minimum and maximum temperatures